FaultyPine/tiny_engine/README.md

 ### TODO/Topics to Experiment With:
 - Reflection with Metadesk
+    - AoS to SoA converter? would be cool...
 - refactor shaders to use includes
 - Resource system
     - load from filesystem